-- 1. The unit must be bolted to the floor in places.
-This can be done using 1/4" lag screws through the skid bolt down holes located at the base of the unit.
-Note: Lag bolt must be installed from the bottom up. - 2.
-The unit must be connected to an outside combustion air inlet.
-Proper supports and spark arresters must be considered when installing venting.
-See "Termination Location and Vent Information" Section D. - 3.
+- 1. The unit must be bolted to the floor.
+This can be done with 1/4" lag screws through the 2 holes in the base plate. - 2.
+The unit must also be connected to outside air.
+See section 4-D Outside Air. - 3.
 Floor protection and clearances must be followed as shown. - 4.
-Unit must be grounded to the metal frame of the mobile home.
+The appliance must be properly grounded to the frame of the mobile home using a minimum of 8 AWG copper solid or stranded, insulated or bare wire or equivalent.